LEARNER: Contrastive Pretraining for Learning Fine-Grained Patient Progression from Coarse Inter-Patient Labels: Methodology

 \subsection{Pre-training task:}

-We pre-train the encoder by training the model to predict the patient health-score [$HS$] (S/F or MMSE) by formulate it as a regression task i.e. training a model to predict the S/F ratio (MMSE) for a given LUS (MRI).
-Our pre-training algorithm is described in \ref{alg:proposed_model}.
+We pre-train the encoder by training the model to predict the patient health score [$HS$] (S/F for LUS, MMSE for ADNI) from a single scan, formulated as a standard regression task.
+The full pretraining procedure is summarized in Alg.~\ref{alg:proposed_model}.